Order Types Currently Available at Tiger

 5. Conditional Order

-Once the trigger condition is fulfilled, a pending order will be automatically placed immediately.
-A pending order may be modified or cancelled.
+Once the trigger condition is fulfilled, a placed order will be automatically filled immediately.
+A placed order may be modified or cancelled.
 If the trigger condition is not fulfilled, the trigger condition may also be modified.

 Advantages: It may be used for positive operations after the market trend is confirmed.

-Notes: A conditional order will only be triggered during the session (excluding the at-auction session of Hong Kong stocks); if a pending order is ready before the market opens, the pending order will be triggered immediately once the set trigger condition is fulfilled after the market opens.
+Notes: A conditional order will only be triggered during the session (excluding the at-auction session of Hong Kong stocks); if a placed order is ready before the market opens, it will be triggered immediately once the set trigger condition is fulfilled after the market opens.

 1. Day: Unfilled orders will be automatically cancelled after the market closed.